Skip to main content

 Where Third-Party Tools Break

-Honesty time.
-Third-party tools have their own limitations, and most review articles don't mention them:
+These tools have their own limits, and most review articles skip them:

 • TikTok sounds/music - Most third-party tools can't add TikTok sounds.
 You need to add those in-app before scheduling, or schedule the video without trending audio.